-departure :
+Explanation for departure

-Large companies are requ to complete the columns Non-large companies are encouraged
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

 Measure

 Timeframe

 Board decisions are made objectively in the best interests of the company taking into account diverse perspectives and insights.